A two day escape exploring the majesty of the Cairngorms, Deeside, Speyside and Highland Perthshire.

 You become an expert in Speyside whisky as you savour smuggler-founded whiskies and visit the highest working distillery in Scotland.
 You rejuvenate your senses with forest walks, mountain views, and regional cuisine.
 And you relive 750 years of political scandals, fashion styles, and gory battles within the walls of an ancient castle.

-So, pair the peaty flavors of whisky with a prestigious castle on our two-day adventure through the Highlands.
+So, pair the fruity flavors of whisky with a prestigious castle on our two-day adventure through the Highlands.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)